-Our registered share capital consists of a single class of 235 million ordinary shares, par value NIS 0.01 per share, of which 171,095,739 ordinary shares were issued and 171,095,739 were issued and outstanding as of March 1, 2018.
-All outstanding ordinary shares are validly issued and registered.
+Our registered share capital consists of a single class of 235 million ordinary shares, par value NIS 0.01 per share, of which 171,190,335 ordinary shares were issued and 163,839,230 shares (does not include treasury shares) were issued and outstanding as of March 1, 2018.
+All issued and outstanding ordinary shares are validly issued and registered.
 The rights attached to our ordinary shares are described below.